-As of January 9, 2018, planning for and presentation of Major Events sponsored by Registered Student Organizations (RSOs) and other non-departmental users is governed by a new policy.
+On January 9, 2018, the campus established a Major Events Policy governing the planning and presentation of Major Events sponsored by Registered Student Organizations (RSOs) and other non-departmental users.

-An interim version of the Major Events policy was implemented on August 14, 2017 with the intention of revising it based on experience and public comment.
+The Major Events Policy was developed with extensive collaboration with the campus community and the general public.
+A preliminary version of the Major Events policy was originally implemented on August 14, 2017 with the intention of revising it based on experience and public comment.
 The campus solicited feedback from the campus community, campus event stakeholders, and the general public throughout October 2017.
 Nearly five hundred comments, most of which came from students, were carefully reviewed and considered, leading to a number of revisions now incorporated into the policy.
 (You can read more about the changes and other details in this FAQ that addresses the evolution of the policy as well as the rationale behind some of its key provisions.)

 The University of California, Berkeley is committed to free speech as essential to its educational mission and as a vital component of its identity.
 The University is also committed to enabling student organizations and other groups to host a variety of events on campus and thereby to supplement and enrich students’ educational experience.
 Toward that end, the campus makes certain facilities and spaces available to student organizations and to other non-University users for events.
 Non-departmental users may host Major Events with written permission from the campus and must adhere to the terms and conditions of the policy.
 Campus facilities are made available for non-departmental users other than Registered Student Organizations (RSOs) only when those events result in the generation of revenue in support of the campus mission.

-Note: Upper Sproul and Lower Sproul Plazas are not subject to this policy.
+Note: Upper Sproul Plaza and the West Crescent area, are not subject to this policy.
 Their use is governed by Section 331 of the Berkeley Campus Regulations Implementing University Policies.

 This policy was developed to promote the efficient and orderly use of campus property.
 It includes procedures to ensure there is sufficient time to assess and, if needed, address security concerns so Major Events can take place in a way that minimizes the risk of disruption, maximizes the opportunity for success, and keeps participants and the campus community safe.